satvick16/3D-vector-library/README.md

 #include "line.h"
 #include "plane.h"
 ```
 Now, any method in this C file can use the structs and methods in the header files.
-To see an exxmaple of this in action, see the file ```testing.c```.
+To see an exmaple of this in action, see the file ```testing.c```.